-Sick time for postdocs begins accruing after the first working day of the month and can be used at any time with manager or faculty mentor approval.
+Sick time for benefits-eligible staff begins accruing after an employee's first working day of the month and can be used at any time during employment with manager approval.
 Accrued sick time is credited on the last day of each month.
-Sick time may not be used prior to its actual accrual.